 Media reports about data security breaches have become an almost daily occurrence.
 Increased publicity reflects the simple fact that data breaches have grown in frequency and scope.
 Although statistics vary, in 2015 there were approximately 3930 incidents involving data loss and, according to one watchdog group, those incidents impacted over 736 million consumer records.
-Many of those data security breaches involved nationwide restaurant chains.
-According to one study, the Food and Beverage industry was the victim of 10% of all security compromises and data breaches in 2015, ranking third behind Retail and Hospitality.
-Consumers, regulators, shareholders, and business partners are scrutinizing whether restaurants that suffer a data security breach had adequate security before the breach occurred, and are critically examining how a restaurant prepares for, investigates, and responds to a security incident.
-Instances in which stakeholders believe that an organization's preparation or response was inadequate have led to litigation, regulatory investigation, erosion of client base, and, increasingly, changes in management.
+Consumers, regulators, shareholders, and business partners are scrutinizing whether organizations that suffer a data security breach had adequate security before the breach occurred, and are critically examining how an organization prepares for, investigates, and responds to a security incident.
+Instances in which stakeholders believe that the organization's preparation or response was inadequate have led to litigation, regulatory investigation, erosion of client base, and, increasingly, changes in management.
 Given this context, it is not surprising that when board members and general counsel are asked "What keeps you up at night?" the answer is usually: "data security."